-Check that all doors including trunk lid or back door operate smoothly and all latches lock securely.
+Check that all doors including trunk lid operate smoothly and all latches lock securely.
 Make sure the engine hood secondary latch secures the hood from opening when the primary latch is released.

 INSIDE THE VEHICLE

 Items listed below should be checked regularly, e.g. while performing periodic services, cleaning the vehicle, etc.